approach0/search-engine/README.md

 ## Updates (May 24, 2019)
 Currently, this master branch is inactive, although the research branch has an early version of the new model, it only supports math queries.
-The most updated code is closed source, it features very effective math-aware search and further supports text queries.
+The most updated code is closed source, it features very effective math-aware search with better efficiency (also supporting text query).
 The new system can search on 1 million documents in real time, hosted by only two low-cost servers.
 For information on the most recent development, please email `wxz8033 AT rit.edu` or contact me via WeChat (`hellozhongwei`).